Who we are

 What we do

-- Identifying and responding to issues that affect the workforce investment and development system in Bucks County and creating policy around those issues that affect Adults, Dislocated Workers, and Youth constituencies in Bucks County.
+- Identifying and responding to issues that affect the workforce and economic development system in Bucks County and creating policy around those issues that affect Adults, Dislocated Workers, and Youth constituencies in Bucks County.

 - Strategic Planning:

 - Developing the local strategic workforce and economic development plan.

 - Local Labor Market:

 - Identifying the growth-industries in the local and regional area.

 - Addressing the emerging workforce through Youth Development activities.

 - Increasing the local economy by creating a highly-skilled incumbent workforce.